sbartek/questionnaire/README.md

 * Implements spec for a user questionnaire.
 * Implements spec for a class QuestionsAnswers and the class.
 * Implements QuestionsAnswer class and UserQuestionnaire
+* Reorganizes directory structure of classes into one similar to rails